© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Round barrow on Cold Moor south of Three Howes, 500m east of Cold Moor Cote is a scheduled monument protected by Historic England under reference 1015800.
 View the official record →

-Round barrow on Cold Moor south of Three Howes is a Bronze Age funerary monument located in Yorkshire.
+Round barrow on Cold Moor south of Three Howes is a Bronze Age burial mound located on the moorland landscape of Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015800.

 Round barrow on Cold Moor south of Three Howes, 500m east of Cold Moor Cote is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015800.